Novice Parkour Dog

 At least 3 obstacle performances must be outside with things found in the environment

-Moving Obstacle: Obstacle must move when pressure is put on it from dog’s paws.
-Dog must place two feet on the obstacle and react/adjust appropriately to any movement the obstacle does without getting off of said obstacle.
+- Moving Obstacle: Obstacle must move when pressure is put on it from dog’s paws.
+Dog must place at least two feet on the obstacle and react/adjust appropriately to any movement the obstacle does without getting off of said obstacle.

-3 obstacle sequence: Dog must perform any parkour behaviors in succession, at least three in a row.
+- 3 obstacle sequence: Dog must perform any parkour behaviors in succession, at least three in a row.
 Any safe combination can be used.
 Video must clearly show that the obstacles are done in a row.
 No behavior should be repeated twice in a row, a separate obstacle must be used for each behavior.
 Obstacles used do not have to be listed above, and can be from any level.
-The sequence should have flow to it and no hesitations or extra cues.
+The sequence should have flow to it and the team should show no hesitations.